Do you know what RTD (Ready to Drink) means?

 While alcohol is indeed resilient during downturns, it feels different now.

-From the perspective of the Korean community, this is even more palpable.
+From a Korean perspective, this is even more palpable.
 In the past, it seemed like everyone gathered on Friday nights.

 Having a few bottles of soju with samgyeopsal was the norm, and it was natural to continue on to a second round.

 But these days, it seems like gatherings have decreased.
-And even when they do meet, the atmosphere is different.
+And even when they do happen, the atmosphere is different.

 It seems more common to just have one drink and call it a night.